openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

     1. Audit processes for logging and detecting security risks, such as malware, phishing attacks, man- in-the-middle attacks, etc., that may impact credential presentation.

-1. Mechanisms to convey consent: User Consent is a critical aspect of privacy and security in digital wallets.
+1. **Mechanisms to convey consent**: User Consent is a critical aspect of privacy and security in digital wallets.
 It provides credential holders with control over wallet interactions and the sharing of specific information, such as credentials with a service provider.
 To support secure holder-consent, the following mechanisms should be implemented: